OLIMEX/AgonLight2/SOFTWARE/README.md

     2.4.
 Look for the package "ESP32" (since there are lots of packages you can filter them by typing "ESP32" in the search bar on the top)

     2.5.
-Install the package (it is tested with 2.0.9v but later are likely to work)
+Install the package (it is tested with v2.0.14, notice that versions 3.x.x are confirmed not working)

 3. Install the FabGL library